elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-formula-for-calculating-the-area-of-a-rectangle.md

 url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-area-of-a-rectangle
 score: -1.0
 related_article1:
-    id: 164923
+    id: 164930
-    title: How do you maintain proportions when adjusting the dimensions of a rectangle?
+    title: >-
+        What are the fundamental geometric principles that apply to transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-maintain-proportions-when-adjusting-the-dimensions-of-a-rectangle
+    url: /learn/mathematics/questions/what-are-the-fundamental-geometric-principles-that-apply-to-transformations
 related_article2:
     id: 164926
+    title: >-
-    title: What are the basic mathematical operations used in geometry?
+        What are the basic mathematical operations used in geometry?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-basic-mathematical-operations-used-in-geometry
 related_article3:
-    id: 164925
+    id: 164927
-    title: How does scaling affect the dimensions of a geometric shape?
+    title: >-
+        How can dimensional analysis be applied to solve geometric problems?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-scaling-affect-the-dimensions-of-a-geometric-shape
+    url: /learn/mathematics/questions/how-can-dimensional-analysis-be-applied-to-solve-geometric-problems
 related_article4:
-    id: 164920
+    id: 164921
+    title: >-
-    title: What are the defining characteristics of a rectangle?
+        How can the dimensions of a square be altered to form a rectangle?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-defining-characteristics-of-a-rectangle
+    url: /learn/mathematics/questions/how-can-the-dimensions-of-a-square-be-altered-to-form-a-rectangle
 related_article5:
-    id: 164926
+    id: 164927
-    title: What are the basic mathematical operations used in geometry?
+    title: >-
+        How can dimensional analysis be applied to solve geometric problems?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-basic-mathematical-operations-used-in-geometry
+    url: /learn/mathematics/questions/how-can-dimensional-analysis-be-applied-to-solve-geometric-problems
 ---

 &nbsp;